dimitrispaxinos/dimitrispaxinos.github.io/_posts/2023-01-25-how-i-increased-my-wordpress-site-performance-in-less-than-2-hours.md

+---
+layout: post
-# How I increased my WordPress site’s performance from 31 to 92 in less than 2 hours
+title: How I increased my WordPress site’s performance from 31 to 92 in less than 2 hours
+tags: seo wordpress optimization
+description: A post about optimizing a website's performance
+---

 I admit it; I am completely new to SEO and web page optimization.
 SEO and SEM (Search Engine Marketing) are valuable skills for every (wannabe) solopreneur/enterpreneur.
 As an engineer, I tend only to build and… keep building.
 The problem is that building a product is nice but not enough if no one knows about it.
 This is where SEO comes into play.